wpiao/reading-notes/journal-03.md

   - access an element - `arrayOne[<index>]`
   - assign a value (5) to an array at index x - `arrayOne[x] = 5`
   - array method length - number of elements in the array
-- for loop - Instantiation, conditional statement, increment or decrement
+- For loop - Instantiation, conditional statement, increment or decrement
-- while loop - if conditional is true then run code block
+- While loop - if conditional is true then run the code block
-- JS falsy values: 0, '', null, undefined, NaN
+- JS falsy values - 0, '', null, undefined, NaN